-In the menu-structure you will find the functions <enable LCD> and <disable LCD>.
-In order to deatctivate the display go to function <disable LCD> and press and hold the button for about 10seconds until the status LED changes from blue to green.
+If you deactivate the LCD it will always stay off even if the Set-button is pressed.
+In order to deactivate the display go to function <disable LCD> and press and hold the button for about 10seconds until the status LED changes from blue to green.
 Relase the button and a message appears: LCD disabled.